 Most parents will not take a rod or whip to their child.
 But they will take Solomon’s words and apply it to something else; another form of lesser violence he never endorsed.

 Solomon was violent.
 He would scoff at the concept of spanking and encourage beating.
-So, if you must use Solomon’s words to justify spanking, at least follow his words properly and beat the hell out of your child.
+So, if you must use Solomon’s words to justify spanking, at least follow his words with precision instead of cherry-picking verses to justify your lesser actions.

 I do not believe the rod mentioned in relation to “He who spares the rod hates his son, but he who loves him is careful to discipline him.
 Proverbs 13:24” is a literal one.
 The rod is a tool of guidance and it is never used to hit the sheep.
 Why then, should it be used to hit children?